MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/latam-bra-sped-contributions.md

 17. On the **Fiscal establishment** FastTab, enter the required SPED ECD information.

 18. On the **Rule for taxation code** FastTab, select the taxation code and fiscal value to avoid the generation of records C100 and D100.

-# Special requirements for version 006 and later
+## Special requirements for version 006 and later

-## Record 0900
+### Record 0900

-Record 0900 in SPED EFD - Contributions text file is automatically generated to detail the composition of the revenues for the specified booking period.
-The generation of this record is mandatory whenever the original SPED EFD-Contributions file is transmitted after the regular delivery time (after the 10th working day of the 2nd month of booking period)
+Record 0900 in SPED EFD - The contributions text file is automatically generated to detail the revenue composition for the specified booking period.
+Generating this record is mandatory when the original SPED EFD-Contributions file is transmitted after the regular delivery time, which is the after the 10th working day of the second month of booking period.

-The generation of this record is available from layout version 006 and select this option during the execution of SPED EFD-Contributions file.
+The generated record is available from layout version 006.
+Select this option when the SPED EFD-Contributions file is executed.

-## M410 (PIS) and M810 (Cofins)
+### M410 (PIS) and M810 (Cofins)
-Record **M410** and **M810** in SPED EFD - Contributions text files is automatically generated for those revenue transactions with fiscal value set to 2:Exempt or 3:without debit/credit.
+Record **M410** and **M810** in SPED EFD - The contributions text files are automatically generated for those revenue transactions with a fiscal value set to 2:Exempt or 3:without debit/credit.

-The implementation of layout 006 introduces changes in the determination of field 02 (NAT_REC) by introducing an additional configuration instead of  using specific fixed values as defined in previous layout versions.
+The implementation of layout 006 introduces changes in the determination of field 02 (NAT_REC) by introducing an additional configuration, instead of using specific fixed values as defined in previous layout versions.

-### Prerequisites
+## Prerequisites
-Before to generate PIS and COFINS tax assessment and  enable the generation of records M410 and M810 with the correct revenue source determination , go to **Fiscal books > Setup > PIS and COFINS tables > Revenue sources code**, and select the following parameters:
+Before you generate PIS and COFINS tax assessment and enable the generation of records M410 and M810 with the correct revenue source determination, go to **Fiscal books** > **Setup** > **PIS and COFINS tables** > **Revenue sources code**, and select the following parameters:

 <table>
   <tr>